xyproto/term/README.md

 Features and limitations
 ------------------------

+* Provides an easy way to get started drawing colorful characters at any location in a terminal.
 * Uses ncurses and the termbox-go module.
-* Requires `/usr/bin/dialog` to be available when using the dialog-related functions.
+* The dialog functionality requires `/usr/bin/dialog` to be available.
+Use the `SetDialogPath` if it is placed elsewhere.
-* Provides an easy way to get started drawing colorful characters at any location in a terminal.

 Simple example
 --------------